ctu-mrs/example_ros_uav/README.md

 This package was created to as an example of how to write basic ROS nodelets.
 The package is written in C++ and features custom MRS libraries and msgs.

+## Functionality

+* Desired waypoints are loaded as a matrix from config file
+* Service `fly_to_first_waypoint` prepares the UAV by flying to the first waypoint
+* Service `start_waypoint_following` causes the UAV to start tracking the waypoints
+* Service `stop_waypoint_following` stops adding new waypoints.
+Flight to the current waypoint is not interrupted.

 ## Package structure

 See [ROS packages](http://wiki.ros.org/Packages)